Warning notification:Warning

 Read more about the symptoms and causes of sepsis, including sepsis in children and pregnancy

-Internationally, approaches to sepsis management care based on early recognition of sepsis with resuscitation and timely referral to critical care have reported reductions in mortality from severe sepsis/septic shock in the order of 20-30%.
+Internationally, approaches to sepsis management care are based on early recognition of sepsis, with resuscitation and timely referral to critical care have reported reductions in mortality from sepsis and septic shock in the order of 20-30%.
+Sepsis and Septic Shock is a time dependent medical emergency.

 Sepsis Awareness videos - adults